tfitz237/stardew-mp-save-editor/README.md

 # Stardew Valley Farmhand Management
 This utility is a stand alone save editor which allows users to add and manage more than four players in a multiplayer save file from Stardew Valley.
-No mods such as SMAPI are required for this functionality, and up to 8 players can be added to a vanilla multiplayer game.
+No modifications or frameworks for Stardew Valley, such as SMAPI, are required for this functionality, and up to 8 players can be added to a vanilla multiplayer game.

 [![Build Status](https://travis-ci.org/tfitz237/stardew-mp-save-editor.svg?branch=master)](https://travis-ci.org/tfitz237/stardew-mp-save-editor)

 ## Getting Started
 Run this application from a terminal, all necessary runtimes and dependencies will be included in the release.

-The utility will search for saved files in the default save location for Stardew Valley saves:  "%USERNAME%/AppData/Roaming/Stardew Valley/Saves" on Windows and /home/$USERNAME/.config/StardewValley/Saves on Unix systems.
+The utility will search for saved files in the default save location for Stardew Valley saves:  "%USERNAME%/AppData/Roaming/Stardew Valley/Saves" on Windows and "home/$USERNAME/.config/StardewValley/Saves" on Unix systems.

 ### Prerequisites
 To run from source, you must have [Dotnet Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore) installed.